 There was hope early in the season when they beat the Crusaders and then won their next three matches as well.
 But further losses left them realistically needing to win all their final three matches after the month-long international break to make the playoffs.
 Losses to the Chiefs, the Highlanders and the Crusaders meant ended these hopes.

-Despite this, there were many bright spots to ensure that season 2014 will be one of success, with several players having strong seasons.
 The Hurricanes welcomed Ben Franks from the Crusaders and he shored up the front row, while lock Jeremy Thrush had his best season to date and won selection in the All Blacks for their mid-year Tests.
 In the halves, TJ Perenara and Barrett were again key players, while wings Julian Savea and Alapati Leiua were always dangerous.
-Losing All Blacks wing Cory Jane at the start of the season didn't help their cause either.

-The Hurricanes have 26 players returning from the 2013 season, with the addition of newcomers Mark Abbott, Marty Banks, Cardiff Vaega and Hadleigh Parkes.
-Prop John Schwalger also makes a return to Super Rugby after a successful ITM Cup campaign with the Ricoh Wellington Lions, while former wider training group member Ash Dixon steps into the 32-man squad.
+The Hurricanes had 26 players returning from the 2013 season, with the addition of newcomers Mark Abbott, Marty Banks, Cardiff Vaega and Hadleigh Parkes.
+Prop John Schwalger also made a return to Super Rugby after a successful campaign with the Wellington Lions, while former wider training group member Ash Dixon steps into the 32-man squad.

 But for all the individual highlights, 2015 was defined by the Hurricanes collective efforts.
 Rarely has the club seen such a united and cohesive side.

 Under first year coach Chris Boyd and his assistant John Plumtree the squad won 14 of 16 matches in a magical run to the Super Rugby final, their first appearance in the season finale since 2006.